Disappearance of Pauline Picard: Pauline Picard

 The Châteaulinois judge determined the body Pauline Picard's, and her cause of death accidental.
 She was buried in Saint-Rivoal, in a white, wooden coffin.
 By June 1922, however, rumors were circulating Brittany that Picard was still alive, having been kidnapped by a wealthy family who left the body of their own ill-fated progeny in her place.
 Le Petit Parisien predicted that these rumors would prompt a re-opening of the investigation.
 As of October 2017, no genetic testing had been performed on the body, and as such, it had not been conclusively identified as Picard's.

-Foundling
+Cherbourgeoise girl

 The foundling was sent back to a Cherbourg hospice on 13 June 1922 at the request of prosecutors there.
 Almost two months later, she was speaking complete sentences in the Breton language, prompting Le Petit Parisien to declare her a Breton, and to again suggest she was the real Pauline Picard.